 Volunteering Bay of Plenty, hosting Volfest 2020, the newest volunteering festival coming to the Bay of Plenty, has secured a major partnership.
-Read more here about how the Wright Family Foundation sees the partnership as a natural fit, along with Otanewainuku Kiwi Trust who have registered as one of the stallholders.
+Read more here about how the Wright Family Foundation sees the partnership as a natural fit, along with Otanewainuku Kiwi Trust, one of the many registered stallholders.

 Volunteering Bay of Plenty and the Otanewainuku Kiwi Trust – working together 1 year on